Specialist DPRK news and analysis, bespoke research tools, and unique data sets

 Furthermore – and drawing on the very lists our NK News journalists use day to day – NK Pro users have access to a range of regularly updated directories of organizations, companies, experts and practitioners working in this specialist field.

 Track the appearances of every member of the North Korean leadership since 1994, detect changing leadership priorities, access individual biographies of nearly 300 elites, and map out visits using the NK Leadership Tracker.
 Updated monthly with primary data sourced directly from KCNA reporting, this is the most comprehensive database of its type in the world.

 An unrivalled source of leadership appearance data and biographies

-Using the latest tracking technology, investigation and data from Marine Traffic, NK Pro provides information on DPRK ship movements.
+Using the latest tracking technology, investigation and data from the international shipping community, NK Pro provides information on DPRK ship movements.

 Both ships directly flagged to the DPRK and those linked to DPRK entities can be tracked and observed at the click of a button, using the NK Ship Tracker.

-Though North Korean fleet behavior has likely changed since the advent of commercially available tracking methods, following ship movements still presents a useful data set in which to search for anomalous activities.
+Though North Korean fleet behavior has likely changed since the advent of commercially available tracking methods, following North Korean fleet behavior is crucial as it presents data sets useful for detecting anomalous activities and trends.